Forest fire management on the northern side of the Alps

 In a nutshell:

-Larger forest fires have been a relatively rare occurrence on the northern side of the Alps.
-As a result of climate change, however, they are expected to occur with greater frequency.
-The Wyss Academy for Nature and the Office for Forests and Natural Hazards of the Canton of Bern are investigating how the danger and risk of forest fires on the northern side of the Alps will evolve over the medium and long term.
-They are also examining how the responsible agencies can respond efficiently to the growing risk of forest fires.
-For the preventative management of future forest fire risks, project participants will develop knowledge and tools to curb and fight such fires.
-To mitigate the impacts of forest fires on land use, biodiversity loss, and natural disaster management, they will draw on experiences and knowledge from regions on the southern side of the Alps and in the Mediterranean, and adapt them to the specific conditions found in the canton of Bern.
-In the current phase lasting until 2023, the focus is mainly on establishing the knowledge base.
-In the second phase starting in 2024, specific methods and tools will be developed, tested, and put into practice.
+To date, major forest fires have been a fairly rare occurrence on the northern side of the Alps.
+With climate change, however, such fires must be expected to occur more often, today and in the future.
+In this project, the Wyss Academy for Nature and the Canton of Bern’s Office for Forests and Natural Hazards are investigating how the fire hazard and fire risk will develop on the northern side of the Alps in the medium to long term.
+The project also examines how the stakeholders in charge can efficiently respond to this increased risk.
+To minimize the impacts of forest fires on land use, biodiversity, and natural hazard management, we draw on experience and findings from the southern side of the Alps and the Mediterranean, adapting them to the specific conditions found in the Canton of Bern and on the northern side of the Alps.

 In collaboration with:

-Office for Forests and Natural Hazards
+Office for Forests and Natural Hazards of the Canton of Bern (AWN)